 The CCPA does not restrict our ability to do certain things like comply with other laws or comply with regulatory investigations.
 In addition, the CCPA does not apply to certain information including, generally, personal information collected, processed, sold, or disclosed pursuant to the GLBA and its implementing regulations.
 We also reserve the right to retain, and not to delete, certain personal information after receipt of a Request to Delete from California resident clients where permitted by the CCPA or another law or regulation.

 How to Submit a Request Under the CCPA

-California resident clients may submit Requests to Know and Requests to Delete through the following methods: (1) emailing us at firstname.lastname@example.org or (2) calling this toll-free telephone number: 833-396-2017.
+California resident clients may submit Requests to Know and Requests to Delete through the following methods: (1) emailing us at firstname.lastname@example.org email@example.com (2) calling this toll-free telephone number: 833-396-2017.

 We are required to provide certain information or to delete personal information only in response to verifiable requests made by you or your legally authorized agent.
 When you submit a Request to Know or Request to Delete, we may ask that you provide clarifying or identifying information to verify your request.
 Such information may include, depending on the sensitivity of the information you are requesting and the type of request you are making, your name and email address.
 Any information gathered as part of the verification process will be used for verification purposes only.

 You are permitted to designate an authorized agent to submit a Request to Know or a Request to Delete on your behalf and have that authorized agent submit the request through the aforementioned methods.
 In order to be able to act, authorized agents have to submit proof that they are authorized to act on your behalf, or have a power of attorney.
 We may also require that you directly verify your own identity with us and directly confirm with us that you provided the authorized agent permission to submit the request.